 Criteria for stratification

-A stratified one-stage sampling is used, where, as a general rule, the enterprise population has been stratified according to the cross of three variables: principal activity at 4-digit level of NACE Rev 2, the number of employees and region.
-Information from the Structural Business Survey has been used in order to obtain the sample sizes taking into account the weight of the different strata in the total turnover for each activity and information of variance of the variable number of employees by stratum from the Business Register.
+A one-stage stratified sampling is used, where, as a general rule, the enterprise population has been stratified according to the cross of three variables: principal activity at 4-digit NACE Rev 2 level, the number of employees and region.
+Information from the Structural Business Survey has been used in order to obtain the sample sizes taking into account the weight of the different strata in the total turnover for each activity and information on the variance of the variable number of employees by stratum from the Business Register.

 Frequency of updating the sample

 A fixed sample is used every year.
-At the end of the year the new enterprises belonging to the exhaustive stratum are included.
-One quarter (25%) of the rest of the sample is substituted including enterprises that died during the year.
-With the change of base year a complete update is carried out.
+At the end of the year the new firms belonging to the exhaustive stratum are included.
+One quarter (25%) of the rest of the sample is replaced by other firms of the frame.
+With the change of base year, a complete update is carried out.

 18.2.
 Frequency of data collection